-- 1.1 Radioactive waste is, for legal and regulatory purposes, material for which no further use is foreseen that contains, or is contaminated with, radionuclides at activity concentrations greater than clearance levels as established by the regulatory body [1].
-Radioactive waste must be managed safely and in such a way as to avoid imposing an undue burden on future generations; that is, the generations that produce radioactive waste have to seek and apply safe, practicable and environmentally acceptable solutions for its long term management, in accordance with IAEA Safety Standards Series No. SF-1, Fundamental Safety Principles [2]. - 1.2 Requirements for the management of radioactive waste are established in IAEA Safety Standards Series Nos GSR Part 5, Predisposal Management of Radioactive Waste [3], and SSR-5, Disposal of Radioactive Waste [4].
-Management systems1 for radioactive waste management2 are subject to the requirements established in IAEA Safety Standards Series No. GSR Part 2, Leadership and Management for Safety [5]. - 1.3 This Safety Guide provides recommendations on meeting the requirements of GSR Part 2 [5] to provide confidence that the requirements for predisposal management of radioactive waste in GSR Part 5 [3] and for disposal of radioactive waste in SSR-5 [4] will be met. - 1.4 This Safety Guide supersedes IAEA Safety Standards Series Nos GS-G-3.3, The Management System for the Processing, Handling and Storage of Radioactive Waste3, and GS-G-3.4, The Management System for the Disposal of Radioactive Waste^{4,5}. - 1.5 This Safety Guide identifies the need to consider nuclear security as well as safety; requirements and guidance on nuclear security are provided in the IAEA Nuclear Security Series publications. - 1.6 The Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management [6] and the supplementary Guidance on the Management of Disused Radioactive Sources issued as part of the Code of Conduct on the Safety and Security of Radioactive Sources [7] should be considered in developing management systems for the predisposal management and disposal of radioactive waste.
+1.1 Radioactive waste is, for legal and regulatory purposes, material for which no further use is foreseen that contains, or is contaminated with, radionuclides at activity concentrations greater than clearance levels as established by the regulatory body [1].
+Radioactive waste must be managed safely and in such a way as to avoid imposing an undue burden on future generations; that is, the generations that produce radioactive waste have to seek and apply safe, practicable and environmentally acceptable solutions for its long term management, in accordance with IAEA Safety Standards Series No. SF-1, Fundamental Safety Principles [2].

+1.2 Requirements for the management of radioactive waste are established in IAEA Safety Standards Series Nos GSR Part 5, Predisposal Management of Radioactive Waste [3], and SSR-5, Disposal of Radioactive Waste [4].
+Management systems1 for radioactive waste management2 are subject to the requirements established in IAEA Safety Standards Series No. GSR Part 2, Leadership and Management for Safety [5].

+1.3 This Safety Guide provides recommendations on meeting the requirements of GSR Part 2 [5] to provide confidence that the requirements for predisposal management of radioactive waste established in GSR Part 5 [3] and those for disposal of radioactive waste established in SSR-5 [4] will be met.

+1.4 This Safety Guide supersedes IAEA Safety Standards Series Nos GS-G-3.3, The Management System for the Processing, Handling and Storage of Radioactive Waste3, and GS-G-3.4, The Management System for the Disposal of Radioactive Waste^{4,5}.

+1.5 This Safety Guide identifies the need to consider nuclear security as well as safety; requirements and guidance on nuclear security are provided in the IAEA Nuclear Security Series publications.

+1.6 The Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management [6] and the supplementary Guidance on the Management of Disused Radioactive Sources issued as part of the Code of Conduct on the Safety and Security of Radioactive Sources [7] should be considered in developing management systems for the predisposal management and disposal of radioactive waste.

+5 Where 'waste' is referred to in this Safety Guide this refers to radioactive waste unless otherwise stated.

-1 A management system is a set of interrelated or interacting elements (a system) for establishing policies and objectives and enabling the objectives to be achieved in an efficient and effective manner [1].
+1 A management system is defined as a "set of interrelated or interacting elements (a-system) for establishing policies and objectives and enabling the objectives to be achieved in an efficient and effective manner"[1].

-2 Radioactive waste management comprises all administrative and operational activities involved in the handling pretreatment, treatment, conditioning, transport, storage and disposal of radioactive waste [1].
+2 Radioactive waste management comprises all "administrative and operational activities involved in the handling, pretreatment, treatment, conditioning, transport, storage and disposal of radioactive waste"[1].